SuperCh-SE-NCSU/ProjectScraping/README.md

 ### Disscussion
 ####1.Advantages of this application####

 Right now, people have to go to craiglist to find the car they are interested in with a seller¡¯s price, and then go to kbb, checking out the review price.It¡¯s a pain to look up cars¡¯ kbb price again and again.
 Our application will do these two jobs for customers automatically, and people can get updated information emailed to them everyday so they won't miss a newly added target.

-####2.
+####2.Difficulty during deploying the application####

-2.We tried deploying the application to Heroku, but the IP of heroku is blocked by craigslist.
+We tried deploying the application to Heroku, but the IP of heroku is blocked by craigslist.
 Craigslist seems to block all the IPs from commercial servers.

 ### Conclusion

 ### Future Work
+1. Achieve full functionality in version 2.
-1. A server is needed to long-time service.
+2. A server is needed to long-time service.
-2. the information sending to users could be beautified to a table, with pictures.
+3. the information sending to users could be beautified to a table, with pictures.

 ### Reference
-### Demo
+[Learn python-the hard way](http://learnpythonthehardway.org/book/ex51.html )
 ### Install 3rd part library (needed for subscription)

 ```